gotbahn/sidescroll.js/README.md

 I'll check out your contribution if you:

-* Provide a comprehensive suite of tests for your fork.
-* Have a clear and documented rationale for your changes.
-* Package these up in a pull request.
+* Have a clear and comprehensive description for your changes in pull request.

 ## License